EDvestinU is a funny-sounding student loan refinance company that offers an excellent deal to certain student loan borrowers.

 The short-term interest rates are not the most competitive, but EDvestinU excels in the long-term loan categories.
-As a result, EDvestinU checks in at 6th place out of 15 lenders in our student loan refinance company rankings.
+As a result, EDvestinU ranks well in our student loan refinance company rankings.

 EDvestinU Refinance Basics

-Like the other legit refinance companies, there are no loan origination fees or prepayment penalties from EDvestinU.
+Finally, like the other legit refinance companies, there are no loan origination fees or prepayment penalties from EDvestinU.

 Reviewing the EDvestinU Advantages